Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

-The NCBC mission is to maintain and operate facilities and provide services and material in support of Naval Construction Force Units, to include Amphibious Construction Fleet Units, the Maritime Prepositioning Force (Enhanced), and other fleet and assigned organizational units deployed from or homeported at CBC Gulfport, and to perform such other functions and tasks as may be assigned by higher authority.
+The NCBC mission is to maintain and operate facilities and provide services and material in support of Naval Construction Force Units, to include Amphibious Construction Fleet Units, the Maritime Prepositioning Force (Enhanced), and other fleet and assigned organizational units deployed from or homeported at NCBC Gulfport, and to perform such other functions and tasks as may be assigned by higher authority.

 The Seabees have been the military construction arm of the U.S. Navy since 1942.
 The first Seabees were civilian construction workers who enlisted early in World War II to continue building for the Navy in the Pacific Theater and in Europe.
 Their accomplishments during the war are legendary.
 On August 17, 1990, 10 days after the commencement of Operation Desert Shield, the first Seabees arrived in Saudi Arabia.
 By October 18, 1990, the entire mobilization of Seabees was complete and encompassed 2,410 Seabees, 1,131 pieces of equipment, and 12,000 short tons of materials.
 Three full Reserve Seabee battalions and portions of two others were reactivated in support of the Persian Gulf War.
 They served in Operation Iraqi Freedom in 2003 and were stationed in Southwest Asia in support of Operation Iraqi Freedom II.